 rotation, at rotational stoppage the Earth will tilt to adjust to the

-magnetic direction of Nemesis.
+magnetic direction of Nibiru.
 When rotation starts anew, it will be opposite

-once again to that of the lawgiver Nemesis.
+once again to that of the lawgiver Nibiru.

 This is key in understanding the full complexity of pole shifts.
-As Nemesis
+As Nibiru

 reaches its farthest point from the sun the star slowly heads back in a 180-degree turn.
 The rotation of the star will remain the same, but as the star is now inverted, the rotational direction

 will appear opposite to us.
-When Nemesis moves closer, Earth can’t simply reverse poles and be done
+When Nibiru moves closer, Earth can’t simply reverse poles and be done

 with it; it has to adjust its rotational direction too.
 In doing that, Earth